 French onion soup, those little pots of slow-simmered onions and bubbling cheese, warms our bellies on cold autumn days.
-While I'll always have a place on my table, in my belly and in my heart for other favorite cold weather soups like curried lentil soup, egg drop soup with duck and slowcooker chicken soup, there’s something special about French Onion Soup.
+While I'll always have a place on my table, in my belly, and in my heart for other favorite cold-weather soups like curried lentil soup, and slow cooker chicken soup.

 I make it frequently in winter - combining the mountains of onions we purchase in bulk each autumn from regional farms with homemade beef stock (though, if I'm lucky enough to have it, I prefer using pasture-raised veal stock).
 I float a thin slice of day-old no-knead sourdough bread in the fragrant soup, top it with a smattering of Gruyere cheese, bake it and serve it with another winter staple: homemade sauerkraut.